Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: Ericsson, Nokia, Samsung Networks, Dish Network, Verizon Cloud RAN

 Intel is a market leader developing technology that transforms the world.
 Intel's product portfolio includes central processing units (CPUs), graphics processing units (GPUs), chipsets, memory, storage, and network interface controllers.
 It also focuses on artificial intelligence (AI), autonomous driving technologies through Mobileye, and Internet of Things (IoT) solutions.
 Under new CEO Lip-Bu Tan (since March 2025), Intel is pushing its FlexRAN and Xeon-based vRAN platforms as the silicon backbone of Open RAN deployments globally.
 The company aims to deliver cutting-edge semiconductor technologies while ensuring security, performance, and sustainability -with strong ties to all major Western RAN vendors.
+In July 2026, Intel, Dell and Samsung validated an end-to-end Cloud RAN solution using Intel-powered telecom infrastructure to improve network flexibility, performance and deployment efficiency.

 8. Telefonaktiebolaget LM Ericsson